 The very first step to growing your mobile hairdressing business is to charge correctly for all your services and ensure your services aren’t unnecessarily being discounted or undercharged.

 To define your pricing in the best possible way, you should take into consideration these 3 elements:

 • The required lowest price needed to cover all business overheads (travel, products, time)

 • Your own level of experience

 Protectivity is a specialist in niche commercial, leisure and lifestyle insurance.
-We cover thousands of individuals and small to medium size businesses across the UK, including qualified hairdressers and barbers.
+We cover thousands of individuals and small to medium size businesses across the UK, offering hairdressers insurance and barbers insurance.
 We offer a range of tailored insurance products to protect our customers against unforeseen events.